PMH1 Algebraic Topology

 The basic goal of algebraic topology is to find algebraic invariants (groups, rings, algebras, modules) that allow to distinguish between certain topological spaces.
 We will see the basics of two such algebraic invariants, namely homotopy groups and homology groups.

-The lecture notes will be completed and updated during the semester.
-They are only meant to accompany the book by Hatcher.
+The lecture notes are only meant to accompany the book by Hatcher.
 The exact course content will consist of everything mentioned in the lecture notes (except the parts marked SI, which consist of supplementary information) and all parts of the book which relate to the notes.

 The lecture notes contain a lot of short exercises, meant to test understanding of definitions or to fill in small gaps in the exposition of the theory.
 The lecture notes of Chapters 1 and 2 also contain lists of recommended exercises in Hatcher's book, for each section.
 These are more advanced exercises.